enmasseio/dht/README.md

 # dht

-A distributed hash table for node.js and the browser.
+A distributed hash table for node.js and the browser, based on Kademlia.

-Coming soon though.
+Coming soon...

 ## Literature